-- A model cannot pass through a gap in scenery that is too small for their main physical block to fit through;

-- The model must end its move in a

-position where it will both fit and
+- A model cannot pass through a gap in scenery that is too small for their main physical block to fit through; - The model must end its move in a position where it will both fit and balance unsupported. - The model's base must not overlap that of another model at the end of the move.

-balance unsupported (that means if

-you have to support the model with

-tape, clips, adhesive putty, fingers

-or anything else not part of the

-game, it does not fit).

-- The model's base must not overlap that of another model at the end of the move.

-MOVING AND PLACING
+MOVING, PLACING AND SET

 When a rule tells you to 'place' a model, this is not the same 'moving'.
 'Place, represents a jump, or teleport, across the game board.
 The model is removed from its current position and replaced on the board within the distance indicated by the rule, ignoring intervening terrain.
 If any other rule or effect prevents a model from moving at all, it also prevents it from being placed.
-However, rules that reduce or increase the Basic Move Distance do not affect the distance a model is placed.
+However, rules that reduce or increase the k do not affect the distance a model is placed.
+Set term refers to something that is not in play (Gaming Area) and is going to be placed on it.